Grateful for our Teachers – Emily Shawn

 “Appreciation is a wonderful thing: it makes what is excellent in others belong to us as well.” – Voltaire

 As you’ve no doubt heard us express over and over again, TALK is extremely proud to have a team of teachers and staff members that are devoted to the task of either teaching or creating the best conditions for teaching and learning.
-In this season of Thanksgiving, we want to honour them by spotlighting just a few of these amazing individuals.
+So in this holiday season, we want to honour them by spotlighting just a few of these amazing individuals.

 For the next few weeks we’ll introduce to some our amazing teachers, Juliana Schulz, and Liande Heyns.
 This week, meet Emily Shawn.